 Current Fleet

-The current Ambient Airlines fleet utilizes two large capacity, long range aircraft types.
+The current Ambient Airlines fleet operates three large capacity, long range widebody aircraft types.

 Former Fleet

-Ambient Airlines formerly operated the following aircraft types.
+Ambient Airlines previously operated the following aircraft types.

 Airbus A380 - 2008-2020